What Happens to Your Body When You Quit Eating Sugar?

 Added sugar is one of the worst ingredients in the modern diet.
 It provides empty calories with no added nutrients and leads to many health issues.

-Eating more sugar can lead to energy slumps, leaving you exhausted and irritable.
 Consuming high amounts of any type of sugar appears to raise energy levels in proportion to the amount consumed.
 But it soon results in a sharp drop in energy levels.

-Sugar gets broken down very quickly and causes a spike in blood sugar levels.
 During this time, the brain stops producing orexin, the neuropeptide responsible for feeling alert.

-Excess dietary sugar affects the brain, nerves, digestive system and muscles.
 If the body is not receiving proper nutrition, it results in fatigue and tiredness.

 Instead of going for a sweet beverage or a sugary dessert, opt for a protein-packed snack to keep you alert and full of energy.

-Aids Weight Loss :
+Aids Weight Loss:

-Sugar is just empty calories that you are eating and causes weight gain.
 When you eat more sugar, your body converts as much as it needs into energy and stores the rest away as body fat.
-Eventually, this fat starts showing on your waist, hips, thighs and face.

 Quitting sugar can help you finally lose some of the extra pounds and prevent health problems that come with being overweight.
-You may crave for more sugar in the beginning but over a period of time you will experience lesser sugar cravings.

-Reduces Your Risk of Diabetes :
+Reduces Your Risk of Diabetes:

-Excess sugar intake leads to a buildup of fatty deposits around the liver, which contributes over time to insulin resistance by affecting the functioning of the pancreas.
+Excess sugar intake leads to a buildup of fatty deposits around the liver, which, over time, contributes to insulin resistance by affecting the functioning of the pancreas.

 As sugar intake is likely a leading cause of diabetes, those who are at a higher risk of diabetes in the coming years can benefit greatly from avoiding sugar completely.

-Improves Oral Health :
+Improves Oral Health:

 High sugar intake and poor oral health go hand in hand.
 When high sugar intake is combined with poor oral hygiene, the results can be disastrous.